dr-tony-lin/CarND-PID-Control-Project/submission-report.md

 * PLOT_WITH_MATPLOT: when defined on Mac, twiddle will use python matplotlib module to plot the PID convergence diagram.
 In order to do this, tpython 2.7 with numpy, and matplotlib are required.
 Furthermore, on Bash on Windows, an X11 server is required and the DISPLAY environment need to be set accordingly.

-* APPLY_LOWPASS_FILTER: when defined, PID control will apply a low pass filter will be applied to steering for experimenting effec of the filter on oscillation.
+* STABILIZE_MOTION: when defined, the program will try to stabilize the vehicle.
+WHen this is defined, USE_MEAN_TURN can also be defined to use moving average of turns.
+Please refer to the **Steering** section.
+For example:

+    cmake -DSTABILIZE_MOTION=1 -DUSE_MEAN_TURN=1 ..

 #### Build API Documentation
 The documentation for functions, classes and methods are included in the header files in Doxygen format.
 To generate Api documentation with the included doxygen.cfg: